mmozeiko/ScreenBuddy/README.md

  - [ ] More polished UI, allow choosing options - bitrate, framerate, which monitor to share, or share only single window
  - [ ] Clean up the code and comment how things work, currently it is a very rushed and hacky 1-day job
  - [ ] Performance & memory optimizations, in many places can preallocate API resources and skip various API calls
+ - [ ] File transfer to both directions
+ - [ ] Caputure, encode and send to remote view also the audio output

 License
 =======